|Water Conservation Strategic Plan Objectives Dashboard|

 - Mow your grass only to 1/3 of grass length (to encourage roots to grow deeper and grass blades to hold more moisture)

 Are you ready to chase down leaks?
 Household leaks can waste nearly 1 trillion gallons of water annually nationwide, so each year we hunt down the drips during Fix a Leak Week.
-Mark your calendars for EPA's annual Fix a Leak Week, March 15 through 21, 2021—but remember that you can find and fix leaks inside and outside your home to save valuable water and money all year long.
+Mark your calendars for EPA's annual Fix a Leak Week during the third week of March—but remember that you can find and fix leaks inside and outside your home to save valuable water and money all year long.

 Conservation Questions & Answers